marcobarrasso1/Attention_Is_All_You_Need/README.md

 ```
 torchrun --standalone --nproc_per_node=4 train.py
 ```
-the --standalone flag is used to indicate that the processes will be located in the same node.
+the --standalone flag is used to indicate that the processes will be located on the same node.